The Skyscraper Link Building Technique in 3 Steps

 After the tool collects the site's URLs, switch to the Pages module and click on the Social Media workspace tab.
 Press the Update factors button, pick the Social media factors and press Next.

 And that's it — you now have a list of the most shared posts of your competitor.
-Handy, right?
+Perfect to improve your link building strategy, right?

-With the 3 tactics above, you should be able to put up a list of pages that managed to get a lot of traffic, backlinks, and social media shares; we can refer to these pages as "linkable assets."
+With the 3 tactics above, you should be able to put up a list of pages that managed to get a lot of traffic, backlinks, quality referring domains, and social media shares; we can refer to these pages as "linkable assets."

 Please keep in mind that linkable assets are not always in-depth articles, they can be a viral video, a popular infographic, a free online app, etc. So if you're not really into copywriting, choose the option that better fits your skill level and experience.